Vibrant Places to Visit in Bangkok, Thailand

 There are lots of great cities and places to visit in Thailand.
 It can be difficult to whittle down your list, especially if you have limited time to spend here.
-And while I understand that Bangkok is not everyone’s cup of tea, I’m going to stand up for this city and say that it should not be missed.
+And while I understand that visiting Bangkok Thailand is not everyone’s cup of tea, I’m going to stand up for this vibrant city and say that it should not be missed.

 Why don’t people like Bangkok?
 It’s likely a combination of the gridlock traffic, the pollution, and the utter lack of “tourist” attractions.
 I’ve heard people say that while they enjoy their time there, there just is not that much to do.

 And while it’s true that Bangkok lacks much of what makes a city traditionally attractive to tourists, that doesn’t mean that there is no value in visiting this city.

 While there’s nothing to see if all you want to do is be bussed from site to site and take pictures of things for your entire day, there is still lots to do in Bangkok—plenty enough to fill not just a single day, but many days.
 It takes some time to get to know the city.